 Starting in the 18.
 Century

-On January 11, 1747, in a letter to his Master of the Hunt von Langen, Carl I of Braunschweig ordered that they should apply“ all possible diligence and effort“ at the Fürstenberg hunting lodge to manufacture porcelain there.
+On January 11, 1747, in a letter to his Master of the Hunt von Langen, Duke Carl I of Brunswick ordered that they should apply“ all possible diligence and effort“ at the Fürstenberg hunting lodge to manufacture porcelain there.

 1750 - Acceptable bisque was successfully fired for the first time from the three components of quartz, feldspar, and kaolin.
 In 1753, the duke decreed that the porcelain pieces should be imprinted with the blue “F”.